jobsofferings/myBlogBackstage/README.md

 + 2020-4-12 First update

 &emsp;&emsp;Completed some functions such as All, LeftPage, rightPage, etc., and initially combined TS with Redux and React

++ 2020-4-18 First update

+&emsp;&emsp;new antd library, version 4.0.1
+&emsp;&emsp;new echarts library, version 4.7.0
+&emsp;&emsp;The new use of echarts updated two tables, the new use of antd initialization of a table, temporarily not for the data transfer, the next few versions will refine the data request, in Redux Statedefault will save the default data as the request data.